Audeze LCD-i3 Review - A forward-thinking planar IEM

 Timbre - 9/10

 Normally the planar timbre is often considered to be less appealing than the timbre from dynamic driver headphones.
 But within the context of an IEM, this is actually a welcome change from the usual multi-BA driver offerings, where the timbre has what I can only describe as a metallic smearing to it.
 The i3 by contrast has a distinctly ‘planar’ sound to it that puts it in the same realm as a few of the higher end dynamic driver IEMs that have a more natural sound to them as well.
-To put it another way, the planar timbre sounds to me like tones are perfectly plucked, rather than pushed towards me.
+To put it another way, the planar timbre sounds to me like tones are perfectly plucked, rather than pushed or forced towards me.

 Before evaluating the tuning, it should be mentioned that due to the thickness of the nozzle, it was a challenge to get a consistent measurement for the i3.
 The nozzle would protrude through the eartip causing extra energy for frequencies that may not actually sound like they have that energy when using the IEM.
 For this reason, I don’t find the frequency response measurement to be particularly valuable with the i3, with one exception - and it has to do with the Cipher DSP.
 The measurements shown here are strictly to be taken as a comparison between the i3 with the 3.5mm cable and the i3 with the Bluetooth Cipher connector.
 Unfortunately I wasn’t able to test the Lightning Cipher cable.